sagark101/omicron_models/README.md

 	* `pdb=trimmed_pdb_structures/6XC4_1.pdb`
 	* `od=relaxed_pdbs`
 	* `python relax_new_pdb.py $pdb -od $od -n 10`
+* Output:
+	* PDB files with suffix numbers from 0-n
+	* A .fasc file summarizing decoy energies for all models made by a single processor
+* Approximate runtime: 4 hours per decoy, depends on complex size
 * We generated ten decoys and selected the one with the lowest total score as the representative

 ### Making RRMC and RRMF models